-The valve wiring must be in accordance with North American Class I, Division 1 or 2 or European Zone 1, Category 2 or Zone 2, Category 3 wiring methods as applicable, and in accordance with the authority having jurisdiction.
+The LQ6T and LQ6BP wiring must be in accordance with North American Class I, Division 1 or 2 or European Zone 1, Category 2 or Zone 2, Category 3 wiring methods as applicable, and in accordance with the authority having jurisdiction.

-Field wiring for the valve power input must be suitable for at least 103 °C.
+Field wiring for the LQ6T and LQ6BP valve power input must be suitable for at least 103 °C. Only certified cable glands, plugs, or conduit entries, which are sufficient for the explosion protection, shall be used.

 A conduit seal must be installed within 457 mm (18 inches) of the conduit entry when the valve is used in Class I, Division 1 hazardous locations.
-For installation in Zone 1, Category 2: only previously certified Ex d IIB Gb cable glands or conduit sealing devices may be used with this product.